If you’re looking for the most up-to-date sales funnel statistics, you’ve come to the right place.

 #3.
 Companies that create an easy buying process are 62% more likely to win a high-quality sale.

 According to a research study published on HBR.
-Purchase ease and easy sales process is by far the biggest driver of deal quality.
+Purchase ease and the easy sales process is by far the biggest driver of deal quality.

 Customers who experience swift sales processes are less likely to regret their purchase or speak negatively about a vendor.